t0mhan/Automatic-Attendance-System-using-Facial-Recognition/README.md

 # Automatic-Attendance-System-using-Facial-Recognition

-Is an Integrated Solution that allows you to have thorough attendance review and eliminate duplicate data entry and errors in time and attendance entries.
+It is an Integrated Solution that allows you to have thorough attendance review and eliminate duplicate data entry and errors in time and attendance entries.
 This application is user-friendly and flexible which helps you to track attendance of the students effectively.

 ## KEY FEATURES
 - Auto Attendance system Using Real Time Face Recognition